Best sandwich maker – 7 picks to up your toastie game

 While it’s not the smallest of models we’ve included, it’s still small enough to fit on a counter or slot onto a shelf.

-Sandwich makers are quite different, each one offering its own unique take on the toasted treat.
+Sandwich makers and panini presses are quite different, each one offering its own unique take on the toasted treat.
 You need to decide what’s important to you, so that you can find the right model for your needs.
 First, do you want to make just traditional toasties, or will you want to grill meat, serve up stacked sandwiches or cook waffles, thanks to the addition of a lay-flat lid, flexible hinge or extra plates?

 Next, you need to think about how easy your machine is to clean.
-Removable and dishwasher safe plates improve cleaning times, which is important if you use your machine a lot; for occasional use, you can save a bit of money by buying a machine that has fixed plates.
+Removable and dishwasher-safe plates improve cleaning times, which is important if you use your machine a lot; for occasional use, you can save a bit of money by buying a machine that has fixed plates.
 If your chosen grill does more than toasties, look out for one with a drip tray that can catch grease.

 Finally, think about size, as storage is important, particularly if you have limited space.

-If you want to expand your cooking options with elements like grilling meat or vegetables, making stacked burgers, toasting baguettes, or serving up a batch of waffles, you’re best off investing in a sandwich press, which offer more cooking options, larger surface areas and/or greater control over temperature and settings.
+If you want to expand your cooking options with elements like grilling meat or vegetables, making stacked burgers, toasting baguettes, or serving up a batch of waffles, you’re best off investing in a panini press, which offer more cooking options, larger surface areas and/or greater control over temperature and settings.

 How much should I spend on a sandwich maker?